hit9/ClearanceField/README.md

 True Clearance Field
 ====================

+Warning: It may be unstable before version 1.0.0.

 A simple dynamical minimum obstacle distance (to the right and bottom) field library on equal-weighted 2D grid map.

 Reference: